gowon-bot/gowon/README.md

   - `ban`/`unban`, bans/unbans a user from the crowns game
   - `guildat`, shows the crowns guild at a certain rank
   - `guildaround`, shows the crowns guild around you
+  - `crownranks`, see the ranks of your crowns
 - External
   - `rateyourmusic`, searches RateYourMusic for an album
   - `whosampled`, searches WhoSampled for a track